CodecoolGlobal/freestyle-mern-project-react-kveszti/README.md

      - nodemon ^3.0.3

 3. Clone the repo.
-4. Setup a .env file where you create a CONSTRING variable for your own mongoDB cluster you'd like to use for development.
+4. Setup a .env file where you create a CONSTRING variable for your own mongoDB cluster you'd like to use for development, a JWT_SECRET for token creation and NODE_ENV variable which should be set to "development" if you don't want the authentication to work https-only.
 5. From the root folder: ```cd client```
 6. In the terminal: ```npm run dev```
 7. From the root folder: ```cd server```